You have 0 free articles left this month.

 The professional body is calling for greater funding for the ATO to improve its efficiency and services for tax agents.

-Chartered Accountants ANZ (CA ANZ) has urged the government to increase funding for both the ATO and the Inspector-General of Taxation and Taxation Ombudsman (IGTO) to ensure the regulation and administration of the tax system works efficiently.
+CA ANZ has urged the government to increase funding for the ATO and the Inspector-General of Taxation and Taxation Ombudsman (IGTO) to ensure the efficient regulation and administration of the tax system.

 "Given the size of the ATO, the complexity of the law and its administration, it is vital tax agents, their clients and the public can deal efficiently with the ATO," it said.